-In this project, we aim to evaluate further the role of C1orf112 in cell proliferation and begin to unravel its functions.
-Based on its co-expression patterns, we hypothesize C1orf112 is related to cell cycle regulation under DNA damage, a hypothesis we will test by studying how disrupting C1orf112 affects cell cycle progression and levels of DNA damage with and without exposure to genotoxic stress.
-Lastly, we have generated a Bc055324 conditional knockout mouse to allow further studies.
+In this project, we aim to evaluate further the role of C1ORF112 in cell proliferation and begin to unravel its functions.
+Based on its co-expression patterns, we hypothesize that C1ORF112 is related to cell cycle regulation under DNA damage, a hypothesis we will test by studying how disrupting C1ORF112 affects cell cycle progression and levels of DNA damage with and without exposure to genotoxic stress.
+In addition, we aim to study the C1ORF112 protein in human benign and malignant breast tumours as well as determine if C1ORF112 is correlated with patient outcome.
+Lastly, we have generated a C1ORF112 conditional knockout mouse to allow further studies.
 The exact direction of this project and methods to be used, however, will be adapted to fit the research interests and background of the student.